codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 You can clone source code using the built-in [git-clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) as the first step in a Pipeline or run manually your own git clone commands in a freestyle step.
 Codefresh has built-in [Git integration]({{site.baseurl}}/docs/integrations/git-providers/) with all popular git providers (both cloud and on-premise installations).

 Codefresh uses the shared volume as the parent folder of the project.
-So if your pipeline is connected to a git repo that contains `my-project` the following will happen:
+So if your pipeline is connected to a GIT repo that contains `my-project` the following will happen:

 * `/codefresh/volume` is the shared directory for all steps
 * `/codefresh/volume/my-project` is where the source code exists.
 This is also the current working directory